pbeukema/LabHacks/readme.md

 * Be able to show some evidence of your productivity.

 * You will have some days or weeks where nothing worked.
 I found that in those cases it is productive to have a "rainy day" folder containing interesting analyses/figures you have not yet shown.

+##  Survival Guide
+Finally have a long look at this [Survival Guide](http://karpathy.github.io/2016/09/07/phd/), written by Andrej Karpathy, a stanford CS Ph.D, and the current director of AI at Tesla.